vangelists/llvm-project/lldb/ReverseDebugging.md

 - [ ] Add support for additional platforms, e.g. Darwin on AArch64.
 - [ ] Add support for more languages, e.g. Swift or Rust.

+# Credits

+This work has been carried out by Vangelis Tsiatsianas at the Computer Science Department of the University of Crete, in partial fulfilment of the requirements for the Master's of Science degree, under the supervision of
+Prof. Anthony Savidis.

+Additionally, this work was supported by the Institute of Computer Science of FORTH under a graduate scholarship.

 # Contact